hyphacoop/cosmos-ansible/docs/Multi-Node-Testnet-Setup.md

 Follow the instructions in the [Testnet Monitoring Setup Guide](/docs/Testnet-Monitoring-Setup.md) page to set up the monitor host.

-### Prepare the Gaia Assets
+### (Optional) Prepare the genesis file and validator keys

-*These steps can now be done automatically with our ansible playbook please refer to [/examples/README.md](/examples/README.md#start-a-three-node-testnet-from-scratch)*
+*These steps can now be done automatically with our ansible playbook, please refer to [/examples/README.md](/examples/README.md#start-a-three-node-testnet-from-scratch)*

 We will use a stand-alone install of gaia to generate a genesis file and keys for the three validator nodes.
 You can do this on a development machine.